Facilities & Services

 Rates for both private and group lessons are pretty standard across the main NZ ski resorts.

-The ski and snowboard rental section at Coronet Peak is huge!
+The Coronet Peak ski hire and snowboard rental section is huge!
 It is very well organised, and the ability for Coronet Peak to manage large volumes of beginners and other skiers and snowboarders is absolutely amazing.
+Gear can be hired either from their on-mountain rental shop or from their Snow Centre based in central Queenstown.

-One of the advantages of hiring on-mountain is that you can swap equipment if it’s not right, or just if you feel like it, and you can store equipment overnight free of charge.
-They also offer the flexibility of returning your rental equipment to Coronet Peak,
+One of the advantages of Coronet Peak ski hire (i.e. hiring on-mountain) is that you can swap equipment if it’s not quite right, or just if you feel like it, and you can store equipment overnight free of charge.

 The other option is to rent your gear in Queenstown.
 There is an abundance of snowboard and